freyfogle/freyfogle.github.io/_posts/2020-10-26-investing-in-elm.md

 a significantly better option than the status quo.
 Lots of room to keep improving and providing value for customers

-* Finally, this is again a good case of investor/product fit, where I can hopefully bring some of my SaaS learnings from [OpenCage](https://opencagedata.com/) and my data aggregation learnings from back in the day at Lokku - to the business.
+* Finally, this is again a good case of investor/product fit.
+I can hopefully bring some of my SaaS learnings from [OpenCage](https://opencagedata.com/) and my data aggregation learnings from back in the day at Lokku to the business.

 Elm are [currently hiring a full-stack developer](https://apply.workable.com/getelm/j/85E23B6ED6/).